ktdocker90/vinacart-docs-en/source/theme-config.rst

         </_AI_>
     </skin>

-Xem thêm block skin ở phần dưới.
+See more block skin below.

 Block Skin
 ^^^^^^^^^^

-Kế thừa hầu hết các cms hiện nay như wordpress, bạn có thể khai báo giao diện sidebar dễ dàng với vinacart.
-Thiết lập trong file cấu hình (``theme.xml``)
+Inherit almost all current cms like wordpress, you can declare the sidebar params easily with vinacart.
+Set up in the configuration file (``theme.xml``)

-Khai báo các skin sử dụng cho theme:
+Declare the skins used for the theme:
 ::

 	<block_skins>